tahajalili/IAmLearningFlutterLOL/README.md

-# basic_todo
+# My Flutter Dev Journey

-My First Flutter App.
-Just like everyone, its a dumb ToDo List App.
+This repo is a collection of apps I create to learn and practice my Dart and Flutter knowledge.

 A few resources to get you started if you're beginner just like me: